DESI Dark Secrets

-The tachyonic model is the scalar field with both the lowest $\chi^2$ and BIC values, with a minimum of $\chi^2=12.5$ (cf. Sec.~\ref{SFDE}) and corresponding BIC value of 20.0.
+This gives a minimum BIC value of 17.8 for $\Lambda$CDM and 18.5 for $w_0w_a$.
+The tachyonic scalar field model has the lowest $\chi^2$ and BIC values, with a minimum of $\chi^2=12.5$ (cf. Sec.~\ref{SFDE}) and corresponding BIC value of 20.0.
 Given this, the model with the lowest BIC value remains as $\Lambda$CDM, with a comparable $\Delta\text{BIC}=0.67$ for $w_0w_a$, and $\Delta\text{BIC}\ge2.20$ for the scalar field models.
-The $\chi^2$ improvement of $w_0w_a$ is not sufficient to compensate for the added complexity, making $\Lambda$CDM the preferred model under this criterion.
+The $\chi^2$ improvement of $w_0w_a$ is not sufficient to compensate for the added complexity, making $\Lambda$CDM the preferred model under BIC.